dzsoker023/Factorio-Access/README.md

 Type in cursor coordinates to jump to: ALT + T

+Place an audio ruler at the cursor: CONTROL + ALT + B

+Clear the audio ruler: SHIFT + ALT + B

+Note: Audio rulers provide reference points with audio queues that help with aligning things.

 ## Kruise Kontrol
 Note: Kruise Kontrol is a different mod that we forked.
 You can find our fork